MoH-Malaysia/covid19-public/mysejahtera/README.md

 6) `casual_contacts`: number of casual contacts identified and notified by CPRC's automated contact tracing system
 7) `hide_large`: number of large hotspots identified by CPRC's hotspot identification system
 8) `hide_small`: number of small hotspots identified by CPRC's hotspot identification system

-### Methodology
-+ As per the MySejahtera privacy policy, individual-level check-in data is purged after 90 days.
-These summary statistics are stored only as aggregated totals; MySejahtera does not store the data underlying these stiatistics.